rimmderes/EventsCalenderProject/README.md

  ### ***USERS*** 💃

 **6. To use `GET` USERS functions:**
-- Select **GET** mapping and enter the URL for commands 'GET all users' / 'GET user by user id' listed in the users command table above to get all users or individual users via id.
+- Select **GET** mapping and enter the URL for commands 'GET (find) all users' / 'GET (find) user by user id' listed in the users command table above to get all users or individual users via id.
 <img src= ./example_code/getallusers.png>
 <br />

 **7. To use `POST` USERS function:**
-- Select **POST** mapping and enter the URL for command 'POST new user' listed in the users command table above to add a user to the user list using the body.
+- Select **POST** mapping and enter the URL for command 'POST (add) new user' listed in the users command table above to add a user to the user list using the body.
     - To access the body, select 'body' under the URL, then select raw and finally press the 'text' drop down menu and select JSON.
         - Within the body, fill in the properties of the new user as demonstrated in the image below.
     -  An id to the user will be provided and the user will now appear on the GET all users mapping when 'sending' the function again.